lovettchris/wincam/README.md

-This is using a new Windows 10 API called [Direct3D11CaptureFramePool](https://learn.microsoft.com/en-us/uwp/api/windows.graphics.capture.direct3d11captureframepool?view=winrt-26100) which requires DirectX 11 and a GPU.
+This is using a new Windows 10 API called [Direct3D11CaptureFramePool](https://learn.microsoft.com/en-us/uwp/api/windows.graphics.capture.direct3d11captureframepool?view=winrt-26100) which requires a GPU that supports DirectX 11.

 To get the fastest time possible, this library is implemented in C++ on the GPU using DirectX11 and the C++ library copies each frame directly into a buffer provided by the python code.
 This C++ library is loaded into your python